 Mix the melted soy margarine into the yeast mixture, taking care that your margarine is lukewarm and not hot.
 Add the flour mixture in several additions, until forming a soft, though not sticky, dough.
 Knead just until elastic, then return to a lightly oiled bowl and cover for 1 hour to 1 1/2 hour, or until doubled in bulk.

 Line a large baking sheet with parchment paper and sprinkle the parchment paper generously with cornmeal.
 Punch down the dough, but do not over-knead.
 Turn the dough out onto a clean work surface, and using a lightly-floured round biscuit cutter, cut the dough into circles, placing the muffins on the prepared sheet as your work.
-Cover loosely with a clean dish towel and let rise for 30-40 minutes.
+Cover loosely with a clean dish towel and let rise for 30 to 40 minutes.

 Heat a lightly oiled griddle to 300 F, or over low heat.
 Carefully place the muffins on the griddle, and cook for 10 minutes on each side, or until lightly browned.
 (This is the part where the muffins puff a bit on the inside and make all those nooks and crannies!)
 Transfer English muffins to a wire cooling rack to cool.

 *This recipe as written is suitable for dairy-free and vegan diets, but as with any recipe intended for persons with dietary restrictions or allergies, make sure to read the ingredients labels on all ingredients to make sure that there are no hidden dairy-derived components or other allergens that apply to you.

 - These muffins can be stored in plastic bread bags for up to a week.